 Important Dates and Deadlines

 - Apply to Capilano University before submitting your portfolio to SlideRoom.

->

-> If possible, applicants are encouraged to attend one of our free open house sessions before they apply, in order to see the facilities, talk to students, observe their work and ask questions about our programs.
+Applicants are encouraged to attend one of our free open house sessions before applying in order to see the facilities, talk to students, observe their work and ask questions about our programs.